osudroid/osu-droid/README.md

 # All about this relax server

 osu!droid relax is an experimental and unofficial beta of osu!droid, which allows you to submit scores using relax on a new server.

+# Note
+please take note that this is not akatsuki on android. you can [click here](https://akatsuki.gg) to visit the website if you want

 ## Status